chrisant996/clink/docs/clink.md

 ## The Location of Lua Scripts

 Clink loads all Lua scripts it finds in these directories:
-- All directories listed in the `clink.path` setting, separated by semicolons.
+1. All directories listed in the `clink.path` setting, separated by semicolons.
-- All directories listed in the `%CLINK_PATH%` environment variable, separated by semicolons.
+2. If `clink.path` is not set, then the profile directory is used (`--profile` or `%USERPROFILE%\AppData\Local\clink`).

-If no Lua scripts can be found in any of those directories, then Clink will load any Lua scripts found in the directory that contains the Clink DLL (this is the default behavior from v0.4.8).
+3. All directories listed in the `%CLINK_PATH%` environment variable, separated by semicolons.

-By default <kbd>Ctrl</kbd>+<kbd>X</kbd>,<kbd>Ctrl</kbd>+<kbd>R</kbd> is mapped to reload all Lua scripts which can be useful when developing and iterating on your own scripts.
+Lua scripts are reloaded each time the edit prompt is activated.

 <a name="matchgenerators"/>